 The associate dean’s responsibilities focus on the graduate student experience and the allocation of resources supporting graduate education.
-As interim associate dean, Carlson will guide the delivery of student services including funding, professional development, and communications, and will help develop practices for the recruitment, retention, and completion of a diverse graduate student body.
+As associate dean, Carlson guides the delivery of student services including funding, professional development, and communications, and helps develop practices for the recruitment, retention, and completion of a diverse graduate student body.

-Carlson will also serve on the Graduate School leadership team and the Graduate Faculty Executive Committee.
+Carlson also serves on the Graduate School leadership team and the Graduate Faculty Executive Committee.

 In her time as interim associate dean, Carlson has been involved with coordinating policies and approaches around fellowships and funding, planning a university-wide event on holistic admissions practices, and helping to finalize and begin implementing the new strategic plan for graduate education.